jansche/AccessibleEvents/README.md

 ---

 ## Main Categorization
-### In-Person Events
+### In-Person Events.
 Classic regional niche meetups.
 Classic broader-interest meetups on evenings.
 Smaller one or two day conferences.
 Conferences, single and multi-track.
 Fairs, fair-like conferences, conventions.
  **Characteristics:** Typically 2-3, sometimes 4 in-person speakers.
 Speaking slots are between 20 minutes and 1h.
 Venues are often chosen by availability.
 Presentation / live demos / video playback through laptop of presenter on projection wall or large display(s).
 Audio and display connectors vary, as room equipment allows.
 Seating options vary between theater style to workshop tables.
 Seldom grouped tables.
  For meetups, typically 2-3, sometimes 4 in-person speakers.
 For single track conferences 5-7 per day.
 Multi-track confeences vary with speakers.
 Speaking slots on conferences are typically between 45 min and 75 min.
 Speaking slots on meetups are 20 min to 45 min.
 Venues are often chosen by availability, but tend to be recurring.
 Presentation / live demos / video playback through laptop of presenter on projection wall.
 Audio and display connectors vary, as room equipment allows.
 Seating options are theater style and seldom other than that.
  One or more keynotes or general sessions (multi-track conferences).
 Speaking slots are typically between 45 and 75 minutes.
 Venues are often multi-year contracted, thus giving attendees a recurring experience.
  **Keynotes:** Presence of an (elevated) stage.
 Presentations are often complex and rehearsed.
 Speakers can move freely on stage and control slides individually through a remote control or have coordinated and rehearsed support.
  **Breakout Sessions:** Rooms for breakout sessions limit the maximum occupancy, typically to max 200.
 Other characteristics are similar to medium-sized in-person events.